thurloat/thurloat.github.com/posts/2012-12-10-mocha-runners-jasmine.rst

 using it's default reporter interface.
 You can create it the same way that you would a normal ``HtmlReporter`` or ``JasmineXmlReporter`` with the Jasmine environment.
-If you open the page in a browser, you're not going to see anything at all, so let's move onto the Phantom implementation.
+If you open the page in a browser, you're not going to see anything at all... so let's move onto the Phantom implementation.

 Phantom Runner
 --------------

-The phantom code is pretty simple as well once you distill out most of the ``console.log`` hacks that I had to do in order to draw the cat, but a basic Phantom script that builds off the Jasmine reporter above would look something like the following.
+The phantom code is pretty simple since I have distilled out most of the ``console.log`` hacks which I had to do to animate the cat.
+Writing a basic Phantomjs script that builds off the Jasmine reporter above would look something like the following.

 **nyancat-jasmine-phantom.js**